 Drivetrain windup occurs when the front and rear axles of a 4WD vehicle rotate at different speeds.
-It's the reason why Part-time 4WD vehicles should not be driven on dry pavement; because there's little or no slip.
+It's the reason why Part-time 4WD vehicles should not be driven on dry pavement: because there's little or no slip.
 The front tires on these vehicles rotate faster than the rest of the drivetrain.
-They bind up because so many part-time 4WD transfer cases do not contain a center differential that compensates for different axle speeds like all-wheel drive and modern automatic 4WD vehicles do.
-Driving on non-slip surfaces puts excessive stress on the rest of the drivetrain resulting in damage to the differential, axle and transfer case.
+They bind up because many part-time 4WD transfer cases do not contain a center differential.
+A center differential compensates for different axle speeds like all-wheel drive and modern automatic 4WD vehicles do.
+Driving on non-slip surfaces puts excessive stress on the rest of the drivetrain, resulting in damage to the differential, axle, and transfer case.

-Hard steering and an unmanageable ride will occur as gears, bearings, and internal components are being forced together beyond specifications.
-This often results in a costly repair that could have been avoided be keeping the vehicle in 2WD on dry pavement and using 4WD for off road use or surfaces where there’s enough slippage.
+Hard steering and an unmanageable ride occur as gears, bearings, and internal components are forced together beyond specifications.
+It often results in a costly repair that could have been avoided by keeping the vehicle in 2WD on dry pavement and using 4WD for off-road use or surfaces with enough slippage.
 It may get stuck in 4WD.
-On some vehicles backing or jacking up one tire will 'unwind' the drivetrain enough to get it back into 2WD.
-Be careful though, the tire may spin with great force as the drive train unwinds.
+On some vehicles, backing or jacking up one tire will 'unwind' the drivetrain enough to get it back into 2WD.
+Be careful; the tire may forcefully spin as the drive train unwinds.